jdh8/blueberry-precision/src/Slam/Kickback_1430.md

 | -                   | Asking bid below 5X |
 |---------------------|---------------------|
-| 6X                  | No trump Q
+| 5X                  | No trump Q
-| 6X&minus;1          | Trump Q but no side kings
+| 6X                  | No trump Q but a useful void
-| \[5X+1..6X&minus;2] | Trump Q and *this* king
+| \[5X+1..6X&minus;1] | Trump Q and *this* king
-| 5NT                 | Trump Q and the king of X&minus;1
-| 5X                  | Trump Q and 2+ side kings
+| 5NT                 | Trump Q but no side kings

-If the asking bid is above 5X, we can only locate side kings but not count them.
+If the asking bid is above 5X, the anti-spiral scan comes into play.
 The cheapest step catches otherwise unallocated side kings.
 This agreement makes further asking easier.

 | 5Z                  | Asking bid above 5X |
 |---------------------|---------------------|